rgerardi/intro-openshift-pipelines/README.md

 Finally, define the relationship between tasks by using the spec `runAfter` providing a list of tasks that need to execute before  each task.
 The initial task in the pipeline does not have this specification.

+***Note***: If you're using a shared environment and changed the projects names by adding a prefix, update the Pipeline defintion to ensure the references to the projects in the `deploy-dev` and `deploy-qa` tasks, as well as, the image name matches the project names you defined.

 Now, import the pipeline into your project using the `oc` command line:

 ```